-Readers will have a better reading experience for large blocks of text when you use a serif style font in font size 10 to 12 point.
-Reminder.
+Readers will have a better reading experience for large blocks of text when you use a serif style font in font size 10 to 12 pt.
 Serif fonts have small tails at the end of the letters.
-Standard serif styles include Garamond, Palatino Georgia and Times New Roman but there are many others.
+Standard serif styles include Garamond, Palatino Georgia, and Times New Roman, but many others.

-For large blocks of text, readers will have a better reading experience when you use a serif style font in font size 10 to 12 point.
+For large blocks of text, readers will have a better reading experience when you use a serif style font in font size 10 to 12 pt.
 Reminder.
 Serif fonts have small tails at the end of the letters.
-Standard serif styles include Garamond, Palatino Georgia and Times New Roman but there are many others.
+Standard serif styles include Garamond, Palatino Georgia, and Times New Roman, but many others.

 The Paragraph First Line Indent